Latch/openkit/documentation/user_management.md

 ## Keys

-Keys are a grouping of doors with settings that are provided to end users in order to provide access to a device and can be created for one or more doors from within the Latch Manager Web.
+Keys are a grouping of doors with settings that are provided to end users in order to provide access to a device and can be created for one or more doors from within the Latch Mission Control.
 When a Key is created, an authorized user from the Customer will also need to assign the Key to be accessible by a Partner.

 ## Customer Setup